gradle/gradle/design-docs/managed-component-model.md

 This feature generalizes the infrastructure through which build logic defines the tasks that build a binary, and reuses it for generated source sets and intermediate outputs.

-The goals for this feature:
+A number of key intermediate outputs will be exposed for their respective binaries:
+    - Native object files
+    - JVM class files
+    - Generated source for play applications

+Rules implemented either in a plugin or in the DSL will be able to define the tasks that build a particular binary from its intermediate outputs, an intermediate output from its input source sets, or a particular source set.
+Gradle will take care of invoking these rules as required.

+Rules will also be able to navigate from the model for a buildable item, such as a binary, intermediate output or source set, to the tasks, for configuration or reporting.

+The `components` report should show details of the intermediate outputs of a binary, the input relationships between the source sets, intermediate outputs and binaries, plus the task a user would run to build each thing.

+It is a non-goal of this feature to provide a public way for a plugin author to define the intermediate outputs for a binary.

+## Implementation

+A potential approach:

 - Introduce an abstraction that represents a physical thing, where a binary, a source set and intermediate outputs are all physical things.
-- Allow the inputs to a physical thing to be declared.
+- Allow the inputs to a physical thing to be modelled.
 These inputs are also physical things.
-- Allow a rule to define the tasks that build the physical thing.
+- Allow a rule, implemented in a plugin or in the DSL, to define the tasks that build the physical thing.
 - Allow navigation from the model for the physical thing to the tasks that are responsible for building it.
-- Expose native object files, jvm class files, and generated source for play applications as intermediate outputs.
+- Expose native object files, jvm class files, and generated source for play applications as intermediate outputs for their respective binaries.

-It is a non-goal of this feature to provide a public way for a plugin author to define the intermediate outputs for a binary.

-## Implementation

-Many of these pieces are already present, and the implementation should formalize these concepts.
+Many of these pieces are already present, and the implementation would formalize these concepts and reuse them.

 Currently: